 Key elements of the master plan are:

 One key benefit of the new facility will be the replacement of the current 50m pool with a eight-lane heated pool, open for at least 10 months of the year.
-Pictured below is an eight-lane pool with shaded end areas at the recently upgraded Wellington Aquatic Leisure Centre.
-This facility was also designed by Council’s design contractor, FDG, and is a good representation of what is planned for Casino.
+Pictured below are the concept drawings submitted by the successful tenderer, Facility Design Group Pty Ltd.

-In 2019 Council secured a $3.2 million grant from the Australian Government to undertake initial works, which will combine with $1.95 million from Council (total $5.15 million) to deliver the first stage of the project: the full upgrade of the main pool, including heating and filtration systems, plus the shaded water play space and splash pool.
+In 2019 Council secured a $3.2 million grant from the Australian Government to undertake initial works, which will combine with $3.48 million from Council (total $6.68 million) to deliver the first stage of the project.
+Construction of stage one got underway in August and is expected to take 12 months to complete, weather permitting.

 Council is continuing to actively seek funding opportunities to complete the entire project.